Recreational Vehicles - Off Road Dirt bikes & ATVs, Travel Trailers, Motorhomes

-Recreational Vehicles (RV) Were Designed for Fun....But driving these vehicles in the mountains around Colorado means encountering uneven road conditions - without lanes - to help guide traffic, therefore a collision is more likely to occur.
+Recreational Vehicles (RV) Were Designed for Fun and Colorado's landscape and wide-open spaces beckon use of these vehicles.
+But, driving these vehicles in the mountains around Colorado means encountering uneven road conditions - without lanes - to help guide traffic, therefore a collision is more likely to occur.

 Also, it's common for recreational vehicle owners to let inexperienced or under aged drivers take the wheel which greatly increases the chances of an accident.
 Make sure your recreational vehicle insurance policy carries the proper insurance coverage for damage to property of others, your vehicle and injuries that may occur.